Results

 JuMP.objective_valueMethod

-Extend JuMP.objective_value for InfiniteModels in accordance with that reported by its optimizer model and the result index result of the most recent solution obtained.
-Errors if such a query is not supported or if the optimizer model hasn't be solved.
+Extend JuMP.objective_value for InfiniteModels in accordance with that reported by its transformation backend.
+Errors if such a query is not supported or if the transformation backend hasn't be solved.
+Accepts keyword result to access the solution index of interest (if the solver/backend supports multiple solutions).

 source